 Once you have decided on a policy for dealing with your toddler’s moaning and whining it is important to stick to it.

-So, if you are teaching them to use words rather than moaning then ensure that you emphasise this.
+So, if you are teaching them to use words rather than moaning then ensure that you emphasize this.
 And if you do start giving in to your toddler’s demands, without reinforcing the use of words, then your toddler will always go for the easy option and continue to moan.

 Want to stop your children from yelling, shouting & throwing tantrums...
 Whilst helping them listen to you and building a healthy strong relationship?
 Look no further than Calm Connections and transform your family’s life for years to come.

-• Understand the best way to communicate with your child in different situations, so you feel more confident, relaxed, and in control... even during the most challenging moments. 💖
+- Understand the best way to communicate with your child in different situations, so you feel more confident, relaxed, and in control... even during the most challenging moments. 💖

-• Learn how to set clear boundaries and engage your child's cooperation 🌟
+- Learn how to set clear boundaries and engage your child's cooperation 🌟

-• Break free from tantrum cycles and promote healthy alternatives (without using punishment) 🎉
+- Break free from tantrum cycles and promote healthy alternatives (without using punishment) 🎉

-• Learn my trade secrets (collected over 40+ years in the childcare industry) to get your child to listen to you without shouting 🙌
+- Learn my trade secrets (collected over 40+ years in the childcare industry) to get your child to listen to you without shouting 🙌

-• Promote kindness and honesty to prioritize a respectful relationship with your child ❤️
+- Promote kindness and honesty to prioritize a respectful relationship with your child ❤️

-Why Is My 1 Year Old Whining And Crying All The Time?
+Q: Why Is My 1 Year Old Whining And Crying All The Time?

-While the reasons for your baby whining or crying all the time will be similar to those already mentioned above, a 1 year old may be moaning because they:
+While the reasons for your baby whining or crying all the time will be similar to those already mentioned above, a 1-year-old may be moaning because they:

-As your 1 year old does not yet have the means to communicate with words… you will have to learn to distinguish between true distress and general whining.
+As your 1-year-old does not yet have the means to communicate with words… you will have to learn to distinguish between true distress and general whining.

 Checking all the obvious causes of your baby’s whining is the easy part, deciphering their frustration less so.